 Faculty and Staff

 As a faculty or staff member, someone in your department will usually assist you in connecting to PittNet.
-You can also request assistance through the 24/7 Help Desk.
+You can also request assistance through the 24/7 IT Help Desk.

 Departments can connect computers, servers, and printers to PittNet.
 Only one device per port is permitted.
 Pitt IT installs and supports all networking equipment including hubs, switches, wireless access points, data ports, and cabling.
 Departmental networking equipment is not permitted.
 Please review the Network Usage Standards for more information.